Tips for Your First Time in Court

 8. Thank the Judge

 It’s important to listen to what the judge has to say.
 The judge could make a decision that day or decide to schedule another hearing.
 Make sure you know what your next steps are before you leave the courtroom.
 Even if the hearing doesn’t go your way, thank the judge for his/her time and consideration before you leave.
 Once you make it through your first time in court, you’ll be more prepared for any subsequent hearings.
-We hope that these tips for court helped.
+We hope that these tips for your first time in court are helpful for you.
+Contact us at Dutko Law if you’re in need of a defense lawyer or if you’re making an appeal.